Troika of tyranny

-Troika of tyranny (troika de la tiranía) is a description of the nations of Cuba, Nicaragua and Venezuela used by United States National Security Advisor John R. Bolton in outlining United States foreign policy towards those nations.
+Troika of tyranny (troika de la tiranía), from Russian тройка, meaning 'a set of three' (trine, trio), is a description of the nations of Cuba, Nicaragua and Venezuela used by John Bolton (at that time United States National Security Advisor) in 2018 in outlining United States foreign policy towards those nations.
 Bolton has alternately described the three countries as the "triangle of terror" and the "three stooges of socialism", stating that the three are "the cause of immense human suffering, the impetus of enormous regional instability, and the genesis of a sordid cradle of communism in the western hemisphere".

 The United States has condemned actions of the governments of the three Latin American nations and has maintained both broad and targeted sanctions against their leadership.

 Background

 We will not reward firing squads, torturers, and murderers.

 We will champion the independence and liberty of our neighbors.

 And this President, and his entire administration, will stand with the freedom fighters.

 The Troika of Tyranny in this Hemisphere—Cuba, Venezuela, and Nicaragua—has finally met its match.